The Lendela Team

 Before delving into repayment strategies, it's crucial to have a clear understanding of your student loans.
 Identify the type of loans you have, their interest rates, and the repayment terms.
-In Singapore, some common student loan programs include the Tuition Fee Loan, Study Loan, and MOE Tuition Grant.
+In Singapore, some common student loan programs include the tuition fee loan, study loan, and MOE tuition grant.
+Different loan types have very different interest rates, repayment terms and flexibility, so knowing exactly what you borrowed is the first step to managing it well.

 Once you know the specifics of your student loans, develop a repayment plan.
 This plan should outline how you intend to repay your loans, including the monthly amount you'll allocate and the timeline for repayment.
 Consider creating a budget to ensure you can comfortably manage loan repayments while covering other expenses.